Duckweed Pond Surface Coverage: Identification, Causes & Control Plus Ready Scout Solutions

 Chemical treatments are not toxic to humans at label rates, but water-use restrictions for livestock, irrigation, and swimming must be followed.

-Ready Scout helps pond owners calculate pond area and volume before choosing herbicide rates, select between contact and systemic products based on coverage level and budget, and plan staggered treatment schedules that minimize risk through its expert plant and algae management services.
+Ready Scout helps pond owners calculate pond area and volume before choosing herbicide rates, select between contact and systemic products based on coverage level and budget, and plan staggered treatment schedules that minimize risk through its expert plant and algae management services and the guidance of an experienced Certified Lake Manager.

 Integrated Duckweed Management with Ready Scout